Software-Knife-and-Tool/mu/README.md

     --verbose                          ; verbose operation
 ```

-`mux` is styled after `cargo` and fulfills many of the same needs.
+`manifest` is styled after `cargo` and fulfills many of the same needs.
 While the help message should be relatively explanatory, the general development workflow is something like this.
 Note that in this version **=** are mandatory for options with arguments.

 Before making any changes, you will want to establish a performance baseline.

 ```
- mux bench base --ntests=1
+ manifest bench base --ntests=1
 ```

 As you make changes, you can verify correctness and note any performance regressions.

 Deviations of 20% or so in timing are normal, any changes in storage consumption or a persistent change in timing of an individual test significantly above 20% should be examined.

 ```
- mux build release              # build the mu release version mux test                       # run the regression tests mux bench current --ntests=1	# benchmark the current build and print results
+ manifest build release				# build the release version manifest test						# run the regression tests manifest bench current --ntests=1	# benchmark current build and print results
 ```

 The `symbols` command prints a list of the symbols in various namespaces and their types.